langchr86/server-config/docs/router.md

 In AVM Fritzbox you can find this option under:
 `Internet` -> `Filter` -> `Listen` -> `Globale Filtereinstellungen` -> `Firewall im Stealth Mode`

+### Disable UPnP

+If you do not use any services that wants to open ports automatically but configures all port forwarding manually you can disable UPnP.
+In AVM Fritzbox this not allowed by default and needs to be activated per device.
+If you want to disable all devices at once you can use:

+`Internet` -> `Freigaben` -> `Sie können die Einstellung "Selbstständige Portfreigabe" für alle Geräte deaktivieren, die bisher keine Portfreigabe angefordert haben.`

 IP Management
 -------------